Decision Review System (DRS)

 Decision Review System (DRS): a history of the emergence

 The emergence of the Decision Review System (DRS) in cricket was gradual.
 In the 21st century, an additional option was added to existing technologies since 1992, which helped determine whether a batsman was knocked out of the game or not.
-It was developed by Senaka Weeraratna, a lawyer from Sri Lanka.
+It was developed by Sri Lankan lawyer Senaka Weeraratna.
 He expressed this idea back in 1997, but it was possible to implement it only in 2008 after the approval of the International Cricket Council.
 The Decision Review System (DRS) was tested in a match between Sri Lanka and India.
 When DRS began to be used in all cricket formats, the International Cricket Council intended to make it compulsory for all competitions.
 Later, the leaders of this organization abandoned this idea.

-The Decision Review System (DRS) has undergone several changes:
+The Decision Review System (DRS) has undergone a number of changes:

 - In 2012, a decision was made to increase the percentage of uncertainty when the ball hits the pad of the batsman’s bat.

 - Since autumn 2013, each team within 80 overs could use two opportunities to watch a controversial episode.
 Previously, two attempts were given for an inning.
 It was decided to return to the previous rules in the 2017 season.
-Due to the coronavirus pandemic, fewer officials are present at matches than before, so as of summer 2020, the International Cricket Council has temporarily allowed participants to use three views per inning.
+Due to the coronavirus pandemic, there are fewer officials at matches than before, so since of summer 2020, the International Cricket Council has temporarily allowed participants to use three views per inning.

 - In 2016, the system was improved, and the percentage of uncertainty was reduced to a lower percentage of uncertainty than it was when the system was launched.

-Since 2014, TV viewers can see the process of how the third judge makes decisions.
+Since 2014, TV viewers have been able to see the process of how the third judge makes decisions.
 With the help of the TV signal, the picture and the sound of communication between the judges are transmitted.
 Sometimes such pauses are of great interest.

 Decision Review System (DRS): Judicial Rights

-Judges use the Decision Review System (DRS) on four occasions:
+Judges use the Decision Review System (DRS) in four cases:

 - Run out.
 A case in which the referees want to ascertain whether a cricketer has been knocked out.
-There may also be times when it is difficult to determine which player is the first to run to the edge of the pitch.
+There may also be times when it is difficult to determine which player will run to the edge of the pitch first.

 - Caught and Obstructing.
-A player can sometimes catch the ball at a high point, and the referee cannot reliably see if the ball has bounced off the batsman before.
+Sometimes a player can catch the ball at a high point, and the referee cannot reliably determine whether the ball has bounced off the batsman before.

 - Right delivery.
 The referees may check if the bowler throws correctly, which results in the elimination of the batsman.

 - Boundary calls.
 Used when the referee is not sure whether the ball has crossed the border or not.
-This is important because the cricketer earns 6 points for crossing the border, and if there was no crossing, then only 4.
+This is important because a cricketer earns 6 points for crossing the border, and only 4 points for not crossing it.
 At times, the opposing fielders try to catch the ball, not allowing the other team to earn the maximum number of points.

 Decision Review System (DRS): Player Rights